-This mystery was published by Mulholland Books on April 30, 2013 and has 560 pages.
+This mystery that was published by Mulholland Books on April 30, 2013 and has 560 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Guilt by Association, Killer Ambition, The Competition
+Other books by this author which I have reviewed include Guilt by Association, Killer Ambition, The Competition

 Second in the Rachel Knight legal thriller mystery series and revolving around an L.A. prosecutor.
 And if you’re reading this series at all, you have to read this one if only because of how it affects future stories!

 My thanks to NetGalley and Mulholland Books for providing this ARC for my enjoyment.